 - 2 cups mayonnaise

-- 1 tbsp mustard
+- 1 tablespoon mustard

-- salt & pepper to toaste
+- salt and pepper to taste

 *NOTE: For a great tutorial on how to boil eggs go HERE.

 Hands down greatest potato salad recipe out there!
 My husbands family always brings the store bought kind to our family gatherings :/ I think I’ll be volunteering from now own, to bring the potato salad!
 Really great recipe!

 Best potato salad hands down!
 It’s the only one I’ve ever used.
 Don’t even bother trying other recipes.